-It’s hard to remain calm in either rough conditions or with young kids onboard, but it’s essential.
+It can be difficult to remain calm in rough conditions, but it’s essential.
 Focus on tasks that solve problems.
-The very first step should be to get life jackets on every crew member and especially on kids.
-After that, get them situated in a safe position.
-Sitting on bow deck or bench seat where they are out of harm’s way is the goal.
+If you are stranded on a boat, the first step should be getting life jackets on every crew member, especially for kids.
+After that, get everyone situated in a safe position.
+The passengers should be sitting on the bow deck or on a bench seat where they are out of harm’s way.

-Stop your drift by deploying your anchor.
-Not only will you keep from running aground but you’ll also maintain a fixed location.
-If you change fishing and boating locations be sure you’ve got an anchor that grabs in your bottom terrain.
+The second step when stranded at sea is to stop your drift by deploying your anchor.
+Not only will you keep from running aground, but you’ll also maintain a fixed position.
+If you change fishing and boating locations, be sure you’ve got an appropriate style of anchor that grabs in the bottom terrain.
 Use fluke anchors for soft sand, grapnel styles in rocks and stones, and mushrooms for weedy, muddy bottoms.
-Anchor line length should be between five and seven times the water’s depth with a bare minimum of line at three times the water’s depth.
+According to BoatSetter, anchor line length should be at least ten meters or five times the water’s depth.

-Hypothermia and dehydration are common physical issues for boaters stranded regardless of the duration.
-We see a many different weather patterns on the water, so I always pack gear appropriate to any condition that might arise.
-My waterproof bag is filled with reflective blankets, rain gear, and wool clothing (wool stays warm when wet).
-In the Fall I add gloves and hats.
-Included, too, is a kit of dried, high-protein food like trail mix, power bars, and granola bars.
-There is always lots of water in the cooler.
-Being prepared for any weather condition is key.
+Hypothermia and dehydration are common physical issues for stranded boaters regardless of the duration.
+You may encounter many different weather patterns on the water, so pack gear appropriate to any condition that might arise.
+Also, ensure that you have all the boat safety equipment that the U.S. Coast Guard and your state requires on board.
+Fill a waterproof bag with reflective blankets, rain gear, wool clothing, gloves, and hats.
+Include a supply of dried, high-protein food like trail mix, power bars, and granola bars along with lots of water in the cooler.

 With properly maintained boats and motors, most on-the-water problems involve fuel, electric, or high-engine temperatures.
 Look to see if the issue is simple.
-For instance, a cracked fuel line hose inhibits gas from getting to the engine and can be patched with a strip of tape.
-Common electrical issues are unsecured battery terminals while outboards overheat if weeds clog the water intake on your lower unit.
-Fix them if you can, and if you can’t…
+For instance, a cracked fuel line hose inhibits gas from getting to the engine.
+You can patch it with a strip of tape.
+Common electrical issues include unsecured battery terminals and overheated outboards when weeds clog the water intake on the lower unit.
+Fix them if you can, and if you can’t, get help.